rsanchezgarc/cesped/README.md

 dataset = ParticlesDataset(targetName, halfset)
 ```
 For a rapid test, use `targetName="TEST"` and `halfset=0`.
 If the dataset is not yet available in the benchmarkDir (defined in [defaultDataConfig.yaml](cesped%2Fconfigs%2FdefaultDataConfig.yaml),
 it will be automatically downloaded.
-Metadta (Euler angles, CTF,...) are stored using Relion starfile format, and images are stored as .mrcs stacks.
+Metadata (Euler angles, CTF,...) are stored using Relion starfile format, and images are stored as .mrcs stacks.

 3. Use it as a regular dataset
 ```